Helmets for Many Activities

 There is no law in the US that prohibits a merchant from selling equestrian helmets that do not meet any standard, so look for an ASTM F-1163 sticker.
 We do not recommend equestrian helmets for bicycle riding because the lab drop test on flat surfaces is done at only 1.8 meters rather than the 2.0 meter bicycle requirement.
 In addition, most equestrian helmets are not as well ventilated as most bike helmets for summer riding.
 Plantation, Florida, has a helmet ordinance requiring ASTM F1163 or its equestrian helmet equivalent as approved by the Chief of Police for age 16 and under.
 It took effect in 1999.
 New York State now has an equestrian helmet law as well for riders under 14.
 Its effective date was 1/5/00.
 It requires an ASTM helmet and also requires that a helmet be provided if you rent a horse from a horse rental service.
 For sources of information on equestrian helmets, see this message by Dru Malavase, an equestrian helmet expert.
 For injury data, see the Web page of the American Medical Equestrian Association.
 Another good source is the Equestrian Medical Safety Association.

-Heel wheels on kid's shoes (the most popular brands are from Heelys, Inc. and the Street Gliders strap-on type.) have raised some helmet questions.
+Heel wheels on kid's shoes (the most popular brands are from Heelys, Inc. and the Street Gliders strap-on type.) were a fad some years back that raised helmet questions.
 The Consumer Product Safety Commission recently said they contributed to about 1,600 emergency room visits in 2006, the first year of the fad.
 Since they are used on hard surfaces, and about half of the falls are to the rear, it would make sense to use a skating or skateboard helmet following the CPSC guidelines.
 But the kids are wearing the shoes for everyday use, not specifically for sport, and parents don't expect them to wear a helmet every time they wear the shoes.
 Further, they like the ability to walk and instantly convert to gliding, and a helmet gives away the secret.
 We don't know how to resolve that one.
 World Against Toys Causing Harm put them in its "2006 Ten Worst Toys" list.
 There is a published study by emergency room doctors in the journal Pediatrics indicating that injuries severe enough to require an emergency room visit are a problem, 76% were outdoors, 70% were beginners, 84% were girls, 87% suffered broken wrists, arms and elbows, and 54% said they would keep using the shoes after recovery.
 None of their sample of 67 had a head injury.
 The Canadian Safety Council has issued a consumer alert advising the use of skateboarding protective gear, and avoiding use on roads, sidewalks, and wet surfaces.
-In short, we have seen very little practical advice for parents to date, but a Web search may turn up more.
+In short, we have seen very little practical advice for parents on wheeled shoes, but a Web search may turn up more.

 Heel wheels - Wheeled Shoes